 What does spinal stenosis treatment involve?

-Often times, our spine doctors at New Jersey Spine Surgeons will first advise conservative treatment methods for spinal stenosis, as non-surgical treatment options may prove effective at improving symptoms.
-Treatment options depend on each patient’s needs and symptoms, and may involve:
+Often times, our spinal stenosis specialists at New Jersey Spine Surgeons will first advise conservative treatment methods for spinal stenosis, as non-surgical treatment options may prove effective at improving symptoms.
+Spinal stenosis treatment options depend on each patient’s needs and symptoms, and treatments without surgery may involve:

 - Taking pain medications, either over-the-counter or prescription medications depending on the level of pain